 The best way to soak in the fall foliage around Pictured Rocks is by taking a tour along the lakeshore.
 Visit Munising, the park’s western gateway, and climb aboard a Pictured Rocks Cruises boat tour, where you’ll travel alongside the most visually stunning 40 miles of shoreline on the Great Lakes.
 Pictured Rocks Cruises offers tours through mid-October.

 For a bit more adventure, book a trip with Pictured Rocks Kayaking and see the most beautiful parts of the park as you paddle up close after launching into Lake Superior from a boat.
-The kayaking outfitter recently extended the end of its season and will operate tours until the end of September!
+The kayaking outfitter recently added a new, $99 tour, and extended the end of its season.
+Tours will operate until the end of September!

 The U.P. is home to all but one of Michigan’s waterfalls.
-Ranging in size from under 5 to 50 feet vertical drops, there are over 200 waterfalls in the U.P., with the PRNL home to several of them.
+Ranging in size from under 5 to 50 feet vertical drops, there are over 200 waterfalls in the U.P., with the Pictured Rocks National Lakeshore home to several of them.